venturesoft/EmporiumsNewClothes/README.md

-# Emporium Web's New Clothes
+# Emporium's New Clothes
-Thsi is a fork of Apple's [Emporium Web](https://developer.apple.com/library/content/samplecode/EmporiumWeb/Introduction/Intro.html) simple one page site designed to show you how to request and handle Apple Pay payments on the web.
+This is a fork of Apple's [Emporium Web](https://developer.apple.com/library/content/samplecode/EmporiumWeb/Introduction/Intro.html) simple one page site designed to show you how to request and handle Apple Pay payments on the web.

 Apple Pay on the web consists of both a client-side and server-side component.
 You request payment on the client, and validate yourself as a merchant on your web server.
 This ~~node.js~~ Go example shows you how to carry out both the payment request and the merchant validation.